Skip to main content

 In default Brightspot, a CMS user (AKA ToolUser) is given a role, which has permissions on it.
 These permissions define which sites, areas, UI, and types they have access to.

-The User Permission system aims to fix those, plus provide additional capability.
+The User Permission system used by BYU aims to fix these limitations, plus provide additional capability.
 Some improvements include:

-• Reduce role permutations by breaking roles into permissions
+• Reducing role permutations by breaking roles into permissions,

-• Add the ability to only assign permissions that you have
+• Adding the ability to only assign permissions that you have, and

-• The ability to manage other users and only modify users you manage
+• Introducing the ability to manage other users and only modifying users you manage.

 These improvements are done using various subsystems, which are all detailed below.